-Guidewell Expands Homebuyer Education Programs and Mortgage Solutions Counseling with Big HUD Grant Increase
+Guidewell Financial Solutions Expands Homebuyer Education Programs and Mortgage Solutions Counseling with Big HUD Grant Increase

 CATONSVILLE, Md., Oct.
 25, 2018 /PRNewswire/ -- Guidewell Financial Solutions (CCCSMD) has been awarded $398,200 by the U.S. Department of Housing and Urban Development (HUD) to provide education and counseling in nine states.
 The sizable increase, up from a mere $27,000 as a subgrantee in 2017, recognizes the Maryland nonprofit agency's growth as an approved provider.

-"We are incredibly excited to partner directly with HUD on our first national grant, which will enable us to support 1,800 people wherever they are on their homeownership journey," said Guidewell President and CEO Helene Raynaud.
+"We are incredibly excited to partner directly with HUD on our first national grant, which will enable us to support 1,800 people wherever they are on their homeownership journey," said President and CEO Helene Raynaud.
 "Everyone faces both challenges and opportunities in the course of their financial lives, particularly when it comes to housing.
 Our certified counselors are solutions focused and can help people sort through their options and make the best decision for their personal situation."

-Guidewell has steadily expanded first-time homeownership programs, adding branch locations in California, Delaware, Florida, Maryland, New Jersey, Pennsylvania and Virginia.
+Guidewell Financial Solutions has steadily expanded first-time homeownership programs, adding branch locations in California, Delaware, Florida, Maryland, New Jersey, Pennsylvania and Virginia.
 Partnerships with Consumer Education Services, Inc. and TakeCharge America reach consumers in North Carolina and Arizona.
 The agency's call center infrastructure has greatly increased its capacity to provide counseling, and the addition of staff with industry experience and expertise has improved service quality.

 "Since 2009, Consumer Education Services Inc. (CESI) has been serving individuals and families with an extensive program of homebuyer education, foreclosure prevention, reverse mortgage counseling and credit education through our HUD certified Homeownership Center."
 Said Mike Croxson, President and CEO of CESI.

-"Our partnership with Guidewell and TakeCharge America is a tremendous opportunity to collaborate and expand our reach as we work together to support these families and help them achieve their dream of homeownership, as well as empower them to build economic security for their future," said Croxson.
+"Our partnership with Guidewell Financial Solutions and TakeCharge America is a tremendous opportunity to collaborate and expand our reach as we work together to support these families and help them achieve their dream of homeownership, as well as empower them to build economic security for their future," said Croxson.

 "As a pioneer in nonprofit financial counseling, we have always worked to offer consumers guidance where it's needed most.
 Right now, new homebuyers are in great need of financial education so they start their journeys on solid footing, preempting future financial setbacks," said Take Charge America CEO David Richardson.